-Do you support DKIM (DomainKeys Identified Mail)?
+Do you support DKIM (DomainKeys Identified Mail) and DMARC?

 A system called “DomainKeys Identified Mail” (DKIM) allows mail servers to digitally “sign” messages they send.
 Receiving mail servers can check the signature and know that the message was really sent by someone @example.com, which can help them detect forgeries.
 This page has a good non-technical introduction to DKIM.